|Unit||Bal. of Opinion, NSA|

 |Adjustments||Not Seasonally Adjusted|

-The consumer survey expresses consumers’ views and intentions relating to economic matters.
-Consumers’ views and expectations on the development of their own and the country’s economy, and intentions on making major purchases, saving money or raise loans.
+The statistics on Consumer Confidence express consumers' sentiments, expectations and intentions relating to econominc matters.
+Consumers' view and expectations on the development of their own and Finland's economy, and intentions on making major purchases, saving money or raising a loan.

 The source occasionally makes revisions to improve the quality of the data.
 Often the data is revised as a result of more information being available.
 Changes in the way data is calculated might also be a reason for revisions.
 If there are substantial revisions the source will explain the reasoning for the changes in a separate statistical release.